 It’s important to feel prepared as you engage in conflict.
 Self-preparation is key to easing anxiety and ultimately reduces conflict avoidance.

+Focus on what you feel, not what your partner did “wrong.”
 The goal is to learn something new about each other instead of assigning blame.

+Be curious — ask your partner questions about their experience.
 Allow time and space for your partner to share their experience and the stories they may be telling themselves; they need to feel heard and understood, too.
 Keep asking curious, non-judgmental questions until you reach genuine understanding.

+Validate whatever you feel you can honestly validate.
 Find something that makes sense to you or that you can empathize with.
 And then ask your partner to do the same for you.

-When you bring in your own experience to the conversation, be careful not to use language that invalidates your partner’s experience in a similar way.
+Avoid dismissing your partner’s feelings by replacing “but” with “and…” When you bring in your own experience to the conversation, be careful not to use language that invalidates your partner’s experience in a similar way.

+Stay focused — don’t veer into old arguments.
 Avoid getting pulled down unproductive rabbit holes, like making unhelpful or irrelevant references to the past.

-After you and your partner find mutual understanding, name what would help you feel more connected (validation, appreciation, praise, actions, gentleness, etc.).
+Identify what would help you feel more connected.
+After you and your partner find mutual understanding, name what would help you feel more connected — validation, appreciation, praise, actions, gentleness.

 Avoiding conflict may have once protected you — but now it may be keeping you from a deeper connection.
-We believe that you deserve the opportunity to build healthier ways of navigating conflict that leave you feeling more secure, satisfied, happy, and connected to your partner.

 Our therapists can help you explore the stories you’ve carried and learn how to create new ones rooted in safety and trust.

 Whether you’re looking to work on these patterns individually or as a couple, we’re here to support you.
+Reach out to connect with our team.